 When World War II began, he used his financial acumen working for the Office of Price Administration, a federal agency under the direction of Chester Bowles.
 After the war, with business partner Roy Cohen, George began an import/export firm and a consulting business involving government regulations on prices.

 When he retired, George was involved with a wholesale meat business.
-He is seen at right, standing at right, with his wife Kathryn and son Barry, circa 1950.
+He is seen here with Kathryn and son Barry, circa 1950.

 Circa 1959, at the time his mother died, George resided in Briar View Manor Apartments in Westchester County.